Special Note: Weekend Workshop Coming up in

 Shifu David Doyle has been studying intensely under the Master's guidance for many years and came to this Qi Gong tradition with 40 years of practice in a Life in The Way of

 Master Doyle is currently teaching Qi Gong every Monday, Wednesday, and Friday from 6 am to 7:30 am in Alameda.
-The group is visible from the
+The group currently meets in the

-intersection of Clement Ave and Sakas St on the Marina Cove Waterfront Park.
-Drop-ins are welcome, though please read the Practice Notes (click above) before attending for your first time.
+Fortman Marina Yacht Club at 1535 Clement Ave, Alameda CA. Drop-ins are welcome, though please read the Practice Notes (click above) before attending for your first

 Master David Doyle is the Deputy Director of the US Regional Department of Shaolin Fohanmen as recognized by the Department of Wushu Culture, China Cultural Infomation Association, Fowensheng